ptomulik/testmd/README.md

 ##### package\_records(packages, utils = suitablerepoutils)

 Return package records obtained from multiple sources.
 This function performs query on multiple repositories at once.
-This approach may be used to gather package information from multiple repository types available to the local environment.
+It may be used to gather package information from multiple repository types available to the local system.

 Arguments:

   * `packages` - package name (exact) or an array of (exact) package names,
-  * `utils` - list of repoutil providers to be queried, defaults to all suitable providers.
+  * `utils` - array with repoutil providers that are to be queried (optional).

 *Example*: